Greene retires 20 straight in rain-shortened win for Reds - NewsBreak

 Brandon Drury hit his 10th homer of the season.
 Kyle Farmer and Tyler Stephenson each had a two-run double.

 The start was delayed 13 minutes due to showers, then a larger line of storms moved in and halted play with two outs in the bottom of the seventh.
-After another 46-minute delay, the game was called.
+After a total of 46 minutes in delays, the game was called.

 The second overall pick in the 2017 draft, Greene (3-7) yielded a bunt single down the third base line by Daulton Varsho to begin the game.
 Varsho was caught stealing to complete a double play after Josh Varsho struck out.

-Greene pitched 7 1/3 hitless innings on May 15 but was removed after 103 pitches and the Reds lost 1-0.
-This time, he needed only 87 pitches to get through seven innings.

-“I kept it real simple," Greene said.
-“Some of my past starts, I tried to do a little too much on a pitch.
-Tonight I just said, ‘Here it is.'
-The pitches seemed to be where they needed to be.
-I throw too hard for them to have a comfortable at-bat."

-The touted rookie finished with eight strikeouts and no walks in the first one-hit complete game for the Reds since Luis Castillo pitched one at St. Louis on Sept.
+The hard-throwing rookie finished with eight strikeouts and no walks in seven innings.
+He threw 87 pitches in the first one-hit complete game for the Reds since Luis Castillo pitched one at St. Louis on Sept.
 11, 2020.

-“He was at the top of the zone and we got into a little bit of a wrestling match up there," Diamondbacks manager Torey Lovullo said.
-“You have to cheat to catch that velocity.
-He made good adjustments and was burying some breaking balls down in the zone.
-You have to tip your cap.”

 The last complete-game shutout of fewer than nine innings for a Reds pitcher was by Trevor Bauer in a scheduled seven-inning game on Aug.
 19, 2020, at Kansas City.